 - I. Cash and Cash Equivalents Cash and cash equivalents are considered to include cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
 For the purposes of the statement of cash flows, cash includes amounts in demand deposits, interest-bearing deposits, and money market accounts. - J. Property, Plant and Equipment Property, plant and equipment utilized by the Foundation are generally not recorded on the financial statements of the Foundation, as these assets are owned by Northwestern State University of Louisiana.
-For the year ended June 30, 2023, the Foundation owned no property, plant or equipment. - K. Functional Allocation of Expenses Functional expenses are allocated between program services and supporting services.
+For the year ended June 30, 2024, the Foundation owned no property, plant or equipment. - K. Functional Allocation of Expenses Functional expenses are allocated between program services and supporting services.
 Supporting services include fundraising and general and administrative activities.
-General and administrative expenses include those expenses that are not directly identifiable with any other specific function, but provide for the overall support and direction of the Foundation. - L. Advertising The Foundation's policy is to expense advertising costs as the costs are incurred.
+General and administrative expenses include those expenses that are not directly identifiable with any other specific function, but provide for the overall support and direction of the Foundation. - L. Recent Accounting Pronouncements In 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments (ASU 2016-13), which requires an allowance for credit losses to reflect management's current estimate of credit losses that are expected to occur over the remaining life of a financial asset.
+ASU 2016-13 is effective for fiscal years beginning after December 15, 2022, including interim periods within those financial years.
+The adoption of this new standard did not have any material effect on the Foundation's financial statements. - M. Advertising The Foundation's policy is to expense advertising costs as the costs are incurred.